rishimank/rishimank/README.md

 ## 📈 What I'm Working On
 - Enhancing my full-stack skills
 - Learning more about machine learning
-- Building Spring Boot projects (right now) 👀 👀
+- Building Spring Boot projects

 ---